• Skip to primary navigation

 So yes, there's a little bit of advance preparation required in the form of soaking dried chickpeas overnight.
 But I guarantee that the final result is worth it.

-For more delicious chickpea recipes, check out this chickpea stir-fry, easy homemade hummus, and these smoky roasted chickpeas.
+For more delicious chickpea recipes, check out this chickpea stir-fry, easy vegan hummus, and these smoky roasted chickpeas.

 I create new content every single week.
 Subscribe to keep in touch and get a free download of The Vegan Kitchen – My Top 10 Tips.